Need something to take your BBQ ribs to the next level? Here are 7 of the best woods to use at your next smoking cook-off.

 Smoked ribs is one of the best cuts of meat that you can cook outdoors.
-Its fall-off-the-bone beautiful texture, and beautiful taste, represents everything good about outdoor BBQ cooking.
+The combination of its fall-off-the-bone texture and incredible taste represents everything great about outdoor BBQ cooking.

 BBQ smoking involves a lot of steps, and so many variables that you can change to tweak your smoked meat to your liking.
 With this though some plenty of opportunity for error, particularly when it comes to choosing the right wood to use.